Independent reference. Not affiliated with any vendor mentioned on this site.

 Pricing Models

-SIEM pricing models: per-GB vs per-EPS vs per-user vs flat-rate
+SIEM pricing models: per-GB vs per-EPS vs per-employee vs flat-rate

 The four billing structures every SIEM uses, the trade-offs of each, the vendors behind each, and a side-by-side comparison of the same environment priced under all four.
 Worked examples, no hand-waving.